-If there’s a better combo than peanut butter and jelly then it’s peanut butter and pooches.
+If there’s a better combo than peanut butter and jelly then it has to be peanut butter and pooches.
 Dogs of all ages just love the taste of peanut butter.
-These easy peanut butter dog treats are quick to make, they’ll make your house smell great as they bake, and they’re easy on the budget.
+This easy peanut butter dog treats recipe is quick to make, it will make your house smell great as the treats bake, and it’s easy on the budget.
 That’s something to wag about!